 We invite proposals either for one-time offerings or for courses that might develop into regular offerings.
-In most cases, we would expect courses to be cross- or double-listed in the relevant departments.
-Courses will also be assigned a number in the HMAN 0700 series.
+In most cases, we would expect courses to be cross- or double-listed in the relevant departments and to be assigned a number in the HMAN 0700 series

 Awards will be in the amount of $15,000 per faculty member, to be disbursed as research funds, faculty stipend, or a combination of the two.
 Once selections are made, additional funding may also be provided for course support in the form of modest research assistantships and course programming funds.

 We welcome proposals submitted by pairs of faculty members, to include one humanities faculty member and one faculty member from the social sciences, life sciences, physical sciences, biology & medicine, or public health.
 In certain instances, assuming a persuasive case is made, the humanities perspective may be represented by a faculty member in the qualitative social sciences.